-Specially for Edition #7 Jeroen Henneman designed the limited edition artwork, One Lamp, of which 65 unique copies will be available.
-With the proceeds of the sale, the production of Two Lamps, the large installation that Henneman designed for the exhibition of the festival, is made possible.
+For Edition #7 Jeroen Henneman designed the limited edition artwork, One Lamp, of which 65 unique copies are available.
+With the proceeds of the sale, the production of Two Lamps, the large installation that Henneman designed for the exhibition of the festival, was made possible.

 Henneman himself describes One Lamp as a 'standing drawing'.
 That drawing - from an ordinary desk lamp - consists of a long, smooth line of light, which is not carried by the paper but by the air.
 The handmade glass tube with neon light beautifully reflects Henneman's signature.

 It's not surprising that Henneman chose to enlarge a desk lamp into a work of art.
 He sees beauty and even poetry in everyday objects that we might not even notice, including a box, a pair of scissors, a stack of paper and a pencil.
 He takes them out of their context, brings them back to their essence and it's hard to lok at them in the same way.
 Since 1993, Henneman created desk lamps as a standing drawing in all kinds of variations, formats, and materials.
 One Lamp is the first small, free-standing version that he has made in neon light.

 Each individual One Lamp is hand made by master glassblower Ed Leder of Scheveningen Neon Lewa, one of the last companies in the Netherlands that produces neon objects.
 The manufacturing process is labor-intensive but produces a very special result.